Synopsys India 2017 Custom Design Contest

 - Cash prizes will be awarded equally between the student team members.
 (The advisors will not participate in cash prizes.)

-- The affiliated university/college/institute needs to be an existing Synopsys University Program customer in India with the necessary EDA tool access (see Required Skills & Tool Knowledge).
+- The affiliated university/college/educational institute is not required to be an existing Synopsys University Program customer in India with the necessary EDA tool access (see Required Skills & Tool Knowledge).

 - An individual may only be a member of one team and may only submit one contest entry.